SalesforceCloudServices/ltng-support-comp-validation/README.md

 $A.util.addClass(component.find('level1'), 'slds-required');
 ```
 ---
-# Using inputField and CSS for validation (when push comes to shove)
+# Using inputField  with CSS and JavaScript for validation (when push comes to shove)

 ## Demo